-What are Wild Miles?
+What were Wild Miles?

 - The focus on miles is because getting out and about is good for everyone – mind and body.

-So what exactly do I do?
+So what exactly did people do?